Find Your Next Home With Confidence

 If you are interested in applying for any property currently available on our website, please navigate to the “Rentals Available” page and click on the “Apply Now” button associated with the property of interest.
 All proposed adult occupants are required to submit an application.
 While the application fee is non-refundable for processed applications whereas credit has been run, we do refund unprocessed application fees for those applicants in a backup position whereas no processing took place.
 Each applicant will be required to attach their proof of identity and complete an income verification process which includes a program that accesses the applicant’s selected bank account to confirm actual payments deposited.

-While credit scores under 650 can be scary, I tend to rely more heavily on the credit history itself.
+While credit scores under 650 can be scary, We tend to rely more heavily on the credit history itself.
 Items on credit that will usually lead to a denial are unpaid liens or judgments (they can become a wage garnishment), an eviction or debt from a prior tenancy, utilities that are either unpaid or sent to collections as this may limit a resident from utility connectivity (this includes cell phone carriers), and a bankruptcy that has not been discharged.
 If you have something specific on your credit history that may be a disqualified, feel free to contact us with specifics so that we can either encourage you to move forward with your application or advise if any item(s) would disqualify you for tenancy.

 Many management companies require a minimum of 3x the rent for qualification to be met.
 We look more closely at income:debt ratio.
 So in some cases, where there is a great deal of debt, 3x may actually be insufficient.
 Bottom line: the income:rent ratio needs to make sense naturally to both me and the owner in order for an applicant to be advanced to the approval process; we never want to set anyone up for failure.

-Approved applicants have 72 hours to pay their security deposit (certified funds only) and sign a lease or they could be bypassed for a backup applicant ready to move forward.
+Approved applicants have 48 hours to pay their security deposit (certified funds only) and sign a lease or they could be bypassed for a backup applicant ready to move forward.
 Properties will not be held for any length of time without this commitment.

 Section 8.
 Section 8 is now a protected income class, so there is no need to ask if Section 8 is accepted.
+If you are a voucher recipient, we now offer options to provide alternative verification — in place of credit history reporting — of a recipients’ ability to pay rent.
+This alternative to a 3rd-party credit report includes:

 Maximum Application Screening Fees.
 When Civil Code §1950.6 was first enacted, owners and managers could not charge more than $30 per applicant for an application fee.
 The law allows the landlord to increase the $30 charge annually according to the consumer price index (CPI).
-In 2024, the maximum statutory amount is $62.02.
+In 2026, the maximum statutory amount is $65.86.

 To avoid unfair business practice claims, conservative property owners and managers set their application fees at the lesser of the statutory maximum or their actual screening costs.
 An application screening fee should not be charged if the property owner or manager does not incur any screening costs (i.e. when no credit report is run or if the owner or manager did not perform a personal reference check or other processing).